Get to grips with the differences in Microsoft’s CRM platforms.

 Under the old model, users would purchase the full Dynamics CRM application.
 This meant that even if they only wanted to use one or two of its functions, they were forced to pay for the ones it wouldn't be using as well.
 There are also four access levels.

-And with the cloud-based version of Dynamics 365, there is also further tiered pricing options that offer discounts depending on the number of user licenses purchased.
+And with the cloud-based version of Dynamics 365, there are also further tiered pricing options that offer discounts depending on the number of user licenses purchased.

 Is Dynamics 365 only available in the cloud?